Beginner Top Tips for Digital Marketing

 Your website is often the first time someone will encounter your organisation.
 It represents and defines your offering to a wide audience.
 So what are the simple steps that will improve its reach, usability and effectiveness?

-It helps to be clear about what you want your site to achieve.
-Having a clear idea of your website’s objectives will help focus the content so it meets the needs of the target audience.
+It is really important to be clear about what you want your site to achieve.
+Have a clear idea of your website’s objectives and who the site is aimed at (your target audiences).
+This will help focus the design and content so it meets their needs.
 This also ensures any content created will continue to attract the right kind of visitors.

-Ensuring your site works on mobile devices with a wide variety of screen sizes is a must.
-This includes making sure that you have large tap targets and that text is readable on small screens.
-Mobile phone usage is on the rise and now accounts for 48.91% of all internet traffic.
+Mobile phone usage is on the rise and now accounts for over 60% of all internet traffic.
 Neglecting to make your site mobile and device friendly can exclude a significant portion of your potential audience.

 Finally, make sure the content flows and visitors are never left on a dead-end page.
 Use strong calls to action (‘Book Now’, ‘Get in Touch’, ‘Sign Up’), and further reading links to entice users to spend more time on your site.

-It is important to make sure you maintain awareness of all the login details for your website address.
+It is important to make sure you maintain awareness of all the login details for your website.
 You will need these to make sure the domain name is paid for, or if you need to change hosting providers or redesign your website.

-Many businesses have got caught out with this problem.
-They trusted a friend or a developer who built the site for them, then over the years they lost touch, and simply couldn’t get access to vital components when they needed to.
+Many businesses have gotten caught out with this problem.
+They trusted a friend or a developer who built the site for them, then over the years they lost touch, and simply couldn’t get access to their vital website information.

-It’s often worthwhile to have more than one person who holds the knowledge of where this information is saved, as staff tend to take that knowledge with them when they move on.
+It’s often worthwhile to have more than one person who holds the knowledge of where this information is saved, as your staff may forget to make records and take that knowledge with them when they move on.
+Arrange a call with us if you have any concerns.

 Hopefully this article has helped you uncover some new ideas and actions for your website.
 To learn more, you can read one of the articles linked below.